-The breaks, Magura HS22, were also an upgrade from the original cantilever brakes.
+The brakes, Magura HS22, were also an upgrade from the original cantilever brakes.
 A welcome one, but very crudely fitted to the frame with tie ribs, Since the 5mm. jackets don’t fit the 4mm. cable guides.
-The previous owner thought otherwise and decided it would be wise to cram it in one of the guide.
+The previous owner thought otherwise and decided it would be wise to cram it in one of the guides.

 I totally disassembled the brakes, stripped the rim brakes of the flaking black paint, and polished them using a polishing machine.
 I also sanded and polished the brake levers.
 The result is fantastic.
 They look better than when they were new!

 I bought Jagwire cable guides so I could properly guide the hydraulic cables along the frame.
 I had reinforced the fairly flimsy guides with a zip tie and much bigger and stronger washer (the ring on the left hand side).

 The original ring which prevented the screw from moving into the cable guide was way too thin and easily bent inwards.
 There is also nothing from keeping the clamps from opening other than the force with which they are pressed against the original cable guide.
 Since the 5mm. are pretty stiff, they easily opened up the clamp.
 Not too happy about the initial setup of the product, but with these two adjustments they still look great and do what they need to do.